AWS EFS vs EBS Multi-Attach

 • stores data on a file system which can be retained after the EC2 instance is shut down.

-• is only accessible from a single EC2 instance in the particular AWS region and AZ
+• is only accessible from EC2 instances in the particular AWS region and AZ.

 Elastic File Storage – EFS